lacework/terraform-provider-lacework/website/docs/r/integration_gar.html.markdown

 * `private_key_id` - (Required) The service account private key ID.
 * `private_key` - (Required) The service account private key.

-~> **Note:** The service account used for this integration requires the `storage.objectViewer` role for access to the Google project that contains the Google Artifact Registry (GAR).
-The role can be granted at the project level or the bucket level.
-If granting the role at the bucket level, you must grant the role to the default bucket called `artifacts.[YourProjectID].appspot.com`.
+~> **Note:** The service account used for this integration requires the `roles/artifactRegistry.reader` role for access to the Google project that contains the Google Artifact Registry (GAR).
 In addition, the client must have access to the Google Artifact Registry API, Cloud Resource Manager API, and billing must be enabled.
+Lacework maintains a [Terraform GAR module](https://registry.terraform.io/modules/lacework/gar/gcp/latest) that can be used to create and manage the necessary resources required for both, the cloud provider platform as well as the Lacework platform.

 ### Supported Registry Domains